/open · transparent metrics

 Server agent monitoring

-Lightweight Go agent reports CPU, RAM, disk, network, processes, and Docker containers directly to your dashboard.
+Lightweight Go agent reports CPU, RAM, disk, network, processes, and Docker containers.

 Done